123456789_123456789_123456789_123456789_123456789_

 irb> person.as_json

 You can also define the attributes for a model from a JSON string.
-However, you need to define the attributes= method on your class:
+To do that, first define the attributes= method in your class:

 class Person